dseacombe/gatsby-foundation-blog/src/content/posts/2021-01-08-vue-and-bulma-activating-the-mobile-burger-menu.md

 Finally, you may want to apply some styling.
 By default, the mobile menu is displayed on the left of the device.
 To move it to the right, add is-pulled-right to class="navbar-menu is-pulled-right",

-You can add colour and padding to the burger bar menu items by amending .navbar-menu.is-active.
+You can add colour and padding to the burger bar menu items by amending ```.navbar-menu.is-active```.

 ```
 .navbar-menu.is-active {